Janviermbilizi/Employee_Management_System/README.md

 <strong>Programs used</strong>

-I used HTML, CSS, Javascript, jquery, node.js, mysql and of course Git/Github were used as version control.
+I used Javascript, jquery, node.js, mysql and of course Git/Github were used as version control.

 <strong>Installation</strong>